Can Maine parents bring baby formula back from Canada?

 As for how much baby formula American shoppers can bring back into the U.S. from Canada duty-free, another U.S. Customs and Border Protection webpage stated, "You may still bring back $200 worth of items free of duty and tax.
 As discussed earlier, these items must be for your personal or household use."

-Once back in Maine, the formula was donated to the Maine Baby Formula Shortage Help Facebook group, which distributes formula to parents who can't find it in stores.
-Within 24 hours, the donated baby formula had already gone to parents in need.
+Once back in Maine, the formula was donated to the Maine Baby Formula Shortage Help Facebook group, which allows people with formula to connect with those in need.
+Within 24 hours, the donated baby formula had already gone to parents who needed it.
+Anyone who would like to donate formula can join the group and find a recipient.

 Elizabeth Huitt, a Maine mother in Old Town, started the group to help other struggling parents.
 Huitt has an infant of her own to feed.